samurisenft/samurise.github.io/docs/washipaper/project-roadmap.md

 ## Year 1 Season 1: Spring

-Introduce SamuRise worker Actions
+Introduce first of SamuRise worker Actions

+* Sanctuary Ritual to claim one Land for your Faction
+* Minting of SamuRise on L2 and staking to prepare for Actions interface
 * Introduce in-game medium of exchange $BUSHO (erc-20)
   * $Busho will accrue to staked SamuRise owners in a similar manner to $Magic and using boosted veSamuRise when available (only claimable via P2E actions in-game)
 * SamuRise can be set to work in one of 2 initial Action types
   * Farm for $GOHAN (erc-1155)
   * Train for $CHIKARA (erc-1155)
 * Planned Treasure Integration
-  * All SamuRise actions can be paid for with a combinatin of $Busho and/or $Magic
+  * Some SamuRise actions can be paid for with a combinatin of $Busho and/or $Magic
-* Land is now mintable for $Magic
-  * Land can be minted into a chosen faction towards a cap of 1111 per province and 3333 per Faction
 * Master Yield Pool Dashboard
   * Website dashboard will show your currently staked SamuRise and accrued $Magic
-* Implement worker tokens (erc-1155)
-  * Worker tokens are utility tokens and gamefi primitives, allowing abstraction of a “board game” type mechanic
-  * Worker tokens are only mintable by approved “partner collections” into erc-1155 tokens that are tradeable on the Treasure marketplace
-  * Worker tokens can replace a SamuRise with the Farm and Produce (later) actions at a 10 to 1 efficiency trade-off

 ## Year 1 Season 2: Summer